-

 3. Bugs, Bugs, Bugs

 If you’re like me and don’t like putting chemicals on your body, take a nylon rain jacket with you.
 Some of the best defense from bugs is to stay covered from head to toe.
-My family who sprayed themselves with DEET still got bit.
+My family who sprayed themselves with DEET still got bit all over.
 My mentor who has done amazing work in Haiti told me that Avon Skin So Soft and pure citronella oil is a wonderful bug repellent.

 Avon Skin So Soft Ingredients